maanasb01/Community-Management-Backend-Service/README.md

 # TIF-Assignment

-A SaaS Platform that enables users to make their communities and add members to it.
+A backend service that enables users to make their communities and add members to it.
 ## Table of Contents

 - [Tech Stack](#tech-stack)